zio/zio-dynamodb/docs/reference/auto-batching-and-parallelisation.md

 title: "Auto batching and parallelisation"
 ---

-When `DynamoDBQuery`'s are composed either manually via the `zip` combinator or automatically using the `DynamoDBQuery.forEach` function they become eligible for auto-batching and parallelisation.
+When `DynamoDBQuery`'s are composed either manually via the `zip` combinator or automatically using the `DynamoDBQuery.forEach` function they become eligible for auto-batching and parallelisation in the `execute` method.

 ```scala
 val batchedWrite1 = DynamoDBQuery.put("person", Person("1", "John", 21))